HSV Questions & Answers

 What Is HSV-1?

 HSV-1 is commonly known as cold sores.
-Cold sores, also known as fever blisters, are contagious and are usually transmitted to others through kissing.
-More than half of the population in the United States has HSV-1.
+Cold sores, also known as fever blisters, are contagious and usually transmitted through kissing.
+More than half of the U.S. population is infected with HSV-1.
 Most people are infected with HSV-1 during childhood from a non-sexual kiss from a relative or friend who has kissed them during an active outbreak of oral HSV-1.
 You need only come into contact with a cold sore once to contract HSV-1.

 Read more »